aevyrie/tolstack/README.md

 * Saving/loading JSON files
 * Exports simulation output data to CSV for plotting

+## Todo

+* GUI for building tolerance model as well as saving/loading.
+* Generalize the Compound tolerance interface to allow for more than two pairs of connected holes and pins
+* Add RSS tolerance analysis
+* Add worst case tolerance calculation
+* Generate plots in GUI
+* Make threading more intelligent, detect num_cpus
+* Revisit optimization
+* Go 2D?

 ## Input Example
 The tolerance model is defined in a JSON file.